Direct Comparison Profile

 Kefir is a fermented milk drink rich in probiotics, known for its tangy flavor and creamy texture.
 It supports gut health and enhances digestion.

-•Kefir is a potent source of probiotics, which can improve gut microbiota balance and enhance digestive health.
+•Kefir is a potent source of probiotics, which can improve gut microbiota and enhance digestive health.

-•Regular consumption of kefir may boost the immune system due to its high content of beneficial bacteria.
+•Regular consumption of kefir may boost the immune system, helping to fend off infections.

 Aged Pu-erh Tea